UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/16-conflict.md

 > > ~~~
 > > [main 8e4115c] Add picture of Martian surface
 > >  1 file changed, 0 insertions(+), 0 deletions(-)
-> >  create mode 100644 mars.jpg
+> >  create mode 100644 ex-file.jpg
 > > ~~~
 > > {: .output}
 > >
-> > Suppose that Wolfman has added a similar picture in the meantime.
+> > Suppose that our collaborator has added a similar picture in the meantime.
-> > His is a picture of the Martian sky, but it is *also* called `mars.jpg`.
+> > Theirs is a picture of the Martian sky, but it is *also* called `ex-file.jpg`.
-> > When Dracula tries to push, he gets a familiar message:
+> > When We tried to push, they gets a familiar message:
 > >
 > > ~~~
 > > $ git push origin main